Skip to content

 State-of-the-art research and production systems

-The local Computer Use Agent ecosystem builds upon groundbreaking research and production-ready implementations that have proven the viability of fully local deployment.
+The local Computer Use Agent ecosystem builds on groundbreaking research and production-ready implementations.
+These prove that fully local deployment works.

 Microsoft UFO2: Enterprise-Grade Windows Integration

-Microsoft Research’s UFO2 represents the most advanced framework for Windows-based Computer Use Agents, providing enterprise-grade capabilities through deep OS integration:
+Microsoft Research’s UFO2 is the most advanced framework for Windows-based Computer Use Agents.
+It delivers enterprise-grade capabilities through deep OS integration:

 Key Technical Features: